qhadron/vim/README.md

 In vim, press `,e` to change the default configuration file.
 The file is automatically loaded after write, but you can also press `,R`(comma, shift + R) to reload the file.

+### Machine dependent settings

+Edit the file `$location/platform.vim` to add settings that are specific to that machine.
+Any changes are ignored by git.